crypto

 But to state and federal regulators and some members of Congress, the entry of crypto into banking is cause for alarm.

-4. (informal, medicine) Clipping of cryptococcus.
+4. (informal, medicine) Clipping of cryptococcus

-5. (informal, medicine) Clipping of cryptosporidium.
+5. (informal, medicine) Clipping of cryptococcosis

-6. (informal, pathology) Clipping of cryptosporidiosis.
+6. (informal, medicine) Clipping of cryptosporidium

 Derived terms